-This time the spotlight will be shining on Chess Heroes, which is essentially Chess… cranked up to eleven: spells, special moves and more strangeness, all put a unique spin on the classic board game.
+This time the spotlight will be shining on Chess Heroes, which is essentially Chess… cranked up to eleven: spells, special moves, and more strangeness, all put a unique spin on the classic board game.
 Let’s see if we can’t help it escape the cold emptiness of Greenlight limbo, eh?

 It’s is played as a series of scenarios, where each side has different pieces and board positions.
 Each piece moves as you would expect, but there the similarities end.
 You’ll have to use new skills to prevent the enemy from breaching your defenses, defeat unique bosses, wipe out the opposing force, and — just maybe — pick up a few hats for your king! (which naturally unlock special powers, or did you already guess that?)

 Show of hands, who doesn’t enjoy Chess, even if only slightly?
 And even if you don’t, Chess Heroes sounds like it might still win ya over, simply because of how different it plays.
-As someone who’d rather play Battle Chess than vanilla, this is definitely right up my alley, and I’m sure other feel the same.
-Strange abilities, smaller boards, different rule sets, and in this case, the king is far from defenseless!
+As someone who’d rather play Battle Chess than vanilla, this is definitely right up my alley, and I’m sure others feel the same.
+Strange abilities, smaller boards, different rule sets, and in this case, the king is far from defenceless!
 Just look at the trailer at the end of this article and you’ll see him spew fireballs and blast the opposition with cannons.
 Yup.
-Oh and the developer’s even made promise of a “cinematic story”, so I guess we’re about to find out how much plot a game of Chess can contain, vastly different rules or not.
+Oh and the developers even made a promise of a “cinematic story”, so I guess we’re about to find out how much plot a game of Chess can contain, vastly different rules or not.
 Definitely one to… check out.

 So riddle me this, dear reader: why is Chess Heroes still struggling to get through Greenlight?
-It’s not out yet, but should be at some point later this year, and hey – a demo is available.
+It’s not out yet but should be at some point later this year, and hey – a demo is available.
 As such, might I recommend visiting its Greenlight page and handing over a ‘yes’, if you like what you see?
-Remember: your vote matters!
+Remember, your vote matters!